-KCD maintains a list of livestock owners who provide surplus manure for free to people seeking compost and mulch.
+KCD maintains a list of livestock owners who provide surplus manure for free to people seeking aged manure and/or mulch.
 Manure Match is a simple, free way to recycle valuable nutrients and organic matter.
 Here is some general information on how the program works.

 How do you get started with Manure Match?